-Our training is now available in Manchester.
-We're offering a range of courses so that you can experience our world-class training in the heart of your city.
+We're offering a range of courses so that you can experience our world-class training in the heart of the city centre.
 Choose a programme that best suits your training needs, and master the art of public speaking, personal impact and influencing in the workplace.

 Read the full story: Training in Manchester

 A poem of remembrance at the Royal Albert Hall

 To mark the end of the centenary of the First World War, The Royal British Legion in partnership with Never Such Innocence invited young people aged between 9-16 years to create a piece of art, poetry or song that said thank you to the generation that served - as part of their Thank you competition.
 A selection of the competition winners will take part in the Festival of Remembrance at the Royal Albert Hall on Saturday 10 November 2018.

 Supporting young people to find their voice is something that’s essential to us, and we’re pleased to be a part of this celebration by coaching one of the winners.

 Tutor insight: How to make an impact in business

 Making an impact is harder than you might expect, even for seasoned employees, as nearly 80% of business professionals say that they seldom come across people at work who make a lasting first impression.